Farhan Akthar Flaunts His Muscle-Toned Body In ‘Toofan' First Look Poster

 The poster shows 'The Sky Is Pink' star delivering a power packed right-handed punch while flaunting his muscle-toned body in his ripped new boxer avatar.
 The poster shows the actor's rugged physique on full display.

-After Bhaag Milkha Bhaang, Farhan is joining hands with filmmaker Rakeysh Mehra for the second time.
+After Bhaag Milkha Bhaang, Farhan is joining hands with filmmaker Mehra for the second time.
 The last film which had them working together was also a sports drama.

-Director Rakeysh Mehra, while speaking about the film, stated that 'Toofan' will not be a real-life story, however, it will be rooted in a very believable setting.
+Mehra, while speaking about the film, stated that 'Toofan' will not be a real-life story, however, it will be rooted in a very believable setting.

 In an interview with PTI, he was quoted as saying, "Anjum Rajabali has written this very endearing love story of a boxer, it's not a real-life figure but a fictitious character.
 What I liked the most about it (the story) was that it has a new voice.
 It's set among the lower middle class.
 Boxing is not a rich man's sport, anywhere in the world."